Skip to main content

 Now you're good to go to write your new pipeline element 🎉 🎉 🎉

-HINT for extensions: Use our Maven archetypes to setup a project skeleton and use your IDE of choice for development.
+HINT for extensions: Use our Maven archetypes to set up a project skeleton and use your IDE of choice for development.
 However, we do recommend using IntelliJ.

 HINT for core: To work on backend or ui features you need to set the template to backend and clone the core repository streampipes - check the prerequisites there for more information.